tiktok/gtm-template-eapi/README.md

 ## Verify Events API x GTM Integration
 See <i>Verify TikTok Events API Setup</i> section in this [developer document](https://business-api.tiktok.com/portal/docs?id=1799004129683458). <br>
-If you have any feature requests / issues, please file a issue in this [Github repository](https://github.com/tiktok/gtm-template-eapi/issues).
+If you have any feature requests or issues, please file an issue in this [Github repository](https://github.com/tiktok/gtm-template-eapi/issues).

 ## Change Logs
 - V0.2.01